NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 However, one problem with this approach is that calibration will be needed to ensure that the overlap between the cameras does not cause issues.
 This could be achieved by either calibrating the cameras to the game board, as it will be of a known size, by placing tags on each corner of the board.
 Alternatively the middle of the board could be marked with a piece of tape, or tags on the edges.
 This should then allow for the two images to be stitched together accurately.

-Due to the nature of this project being aimed at following the _Kill Team Gallowdark_ rule set, the terrain pieces used are placed along a grid.
-This prevents a situation where a terrain piece is very close to the edge of a board with a miniature placed behind resulting in the miniature being blocked from view.

 // PROVIDE SOME IMAGE TO DESCRIBE THIS.
 CITE OPEN CV AND MATLAB